Tired of paying for bags upon bags of soil and fertilizer every year for your garden?

 Go here: https://www.epa.gov/ (to find out what goes in your compost and what doesn’t…)

-So, now we know that not only is composting beneficial to you and your pocket but it is also super beneficial to our environment.
+So, now we know that not only is composting beneficial to you and your pocket but it is also super beneficial for the environment.

 Once you do it, you will be hooked.
-If you decide to give it a try I lay out the basics here with the (ABC’S of Composting) in 9-12 months you will have gold for your garden.
-Your flowers, veggies, and the wildlife will thank you.
+If you decide to give it a try check out the basics here with the ABC’S OF COMPOSTING.